Translate

 The school would not.

-The thought pressed into him with quiet force.
+The thought pressed into him quietly, firmly.

-The days that followed were painfully normal.
+The days that followed were painfully ordinary.

 During a free period, Kamal and Monica sat on the back bench, sharing a notebook filled with careless sketches.